Chymyst/chymyst-core/docs/roadmap.md

 # Version history

 - 0.2.0 Renamed "SmartPool" to "BlockingPool" and simplified the thread info handling.
 More static checks for emission of static molecules.
 Radical rewrite of blocking molecules code without semaphores and without error replies, simplifying the API.
 The call `reply.checkTimeout()` is eliminated: the reply emitters now always return `Boolean`.
 Reactions will not throw exceptions any more to unblock waiting calls when errors occur.
 Instead, a better error recovery mechanism will be implemented.
+New functionality: pool names, shorter pool syntax, thread group priorities, and automatic pool shutdown.
+Added documentation chapter on `Chymyst` as an evolution of Actor model.

 - 0.1.9 Static molecules are now restricted to a linear output context, in a similar way to blocking replies.
 Reaction schedulers now run on a single dedicated thread; site pools are eliminated.
 New examples: 8 queens and hierarchical map/reduce.
 Added a simple facility for deadlock warning, used for `FixedPool`.
 Tutorial updated with a new "quick start" guide that avoids requiring too many new concepts.
 Miscellaneous bug fixes and performance improvements.